GodotSteam/GodotSteam-Docs/docs/classes/game_server_stats.md

 ### setUserAchievement

 !!! function "setUserAchievement( ```uint64_t``` steam_id, ```string``` name )"
 	Unlocks an achievement for the specified user.
-You must have called [serverRequestUserStats](#serverrequestuserstats) and it needs to return successfully via its callback prior to calling this!
+You must have called [requestUserStats](#requestuserstats) and it needs to return successfully via its callback prior to calling this!
 This call only modifies Steam's in-memory state and is very cheap.
 To submit the stats to the server you must call [storeUserStats](#storeuserstats).

 	**Returns:** bool

 	This function returns **true** upon success if all of the following conditions are met; otherwise, **false**.

 	- The specified achievement "API Name" exists in App Admin on the Steamworks website, and the changes are published.
-	- [serverRequestUserStats](#serverrequestuserstats) has completed and successfully returned its callback for the specified user.
+	- [requestUserStats](#requestuserstats) has completed and successfully returned its callback for the specified user.
 	- The stat must be allowed to be set by game server.

 	**Note:** These updates will work only on stats that game servers are allowed to edit.
 If the "Set By" field for this stat is "Official GS" then only game servers that have been declared as officially controlled by you will be able to set it.
 To do this you must set the IP range of your official servers in the [Dedicated Servers](https://partner.steamgames.com/apps/dedicatedservers/){ target="_blank" } section of App Admin.